Tourism in Indonesia: Guidebooks

-Guide books and travel accounts with details of the country and people have had a long history – some books from the 19th century and early 20th-century being classics with a description of places that were perceived as things to see.
-Both private authors and government publications (such as the 1920s Come to Java books produced in Batavia by the government tourist bureau of the time) have been made each decade through to the present.
+Guidebooks and travel accounts with details of Indonesia and its people have a long history; some books from the 19th century and early 20th century are classics describing places that were viewed as "things to see".
+Both private and government publications – such as the 1920s Come to Java books produced in Batavia by the government tourist bureau – have appeared every decade since then.

-There were restrictions to tourism during World War II and the mid-to-late 1960s – other than those two periods – travel accounts and guide books have been produced regularly.
-James Rush's and Adrian Vickers' texts mentioned below are excellent introductions to the range of writing that has been created.
+Tourism was restricted during World War II and the mid-to-late 1960s; outside those two periods, travel accounts and guidebooks have been produced regularly.
+James Rush's and Adrian Vickers' texts introduce the range of travel writing that has been created about Indonesia.

-The most popular guide book on Indonesia in English from the 1970s to the 1990s was Bill Dalton's Indonesia Handbook, while from the 1990s onward, the Lonely Planet's Indonesia went to its tenth edition in 2010.
-Many other guide books have been produced in English and other languages.
+The most popular English-language guidebook on Indonesia from the 1970s to the 1990s was Bill Dalton's Indonesia Handbook; from the 1990s onward, Lonely Planet's Indonesia was in its tenth edition as of 2010.
+Many other guidebooks have been produced in English and other languages.

-Major international newspapers regularly have travel sections and stories about Indonesia.
-The journalists of tourism in Indonesia joined in the Indonesian Tourism Journalist Association (ITJA), Indonesian journalists active enough to write a variety of tourism information about the uniqueness found in this country.
+International newspapers regularly publish travel features and stories about Indonesia.
+Indonesia's travel journalists joined the Indonesian Tourism Journalist Association (ITJA), and they actively create tourist information about unique aspects of the country.